 Transplant Specialty Residency

 The PGY2 Solid Organ Transplant Residency program provides the resident with a broad educational experience in solid organ transplantation according to ASHP PGY2 residency training standards.
-The primary focus of the residency is abdominal transplant (kidney, liver, pancreas) of adult patients, with a secondary focus on cardiothoracic (heart and lung) transplant.
+The primary focus of the residency is abdominal transplant (kidney, liver, pancreas) of adult patients.
 Cardiothoracic (heart and lung) transplant experience is also included.

 Comprehensive clinical knowledge and medication use management skills in the care of transplant recipients will be gained via practice as a member of the inpatient surgical and medical transplant teams, participating in multidisciplinary rounds, providing patient education and longitudinal practice in the ambulatory transplant clinics.
 Teaching activities include a didactic lecture at the UW School of Pharmacy and clerkship preceptorship of pharmacy students and PGY1 residents.
 The resident will complete a research project suitable for publication.
 Elective rotations are tailored to meet the needs and interest of the resident.